wiredwiz/CSideIntegrationUtils/ReadMe.txt

 ﻿Release 1.4 Alpha

+To use the C/Side Integration Utilities you simply need to reference the library from your .Net project.
+Once that is done you will need to get a Client instance that is bound to the Navision client window you specify.
+There are a couple of ways to do this, the easiest being to call the Client.GetClient() method and specify the client you wish to retrieve by its server, database, and company.
+Once you have a client instance you can do all kinds of interesting things.
+Don't forget to dispose of your client instance when you are done with it, it is good practice to clean up after yourself (or enclose the whole block of code in a using statement if you can and the .Net framework will do it for you).

 Known Bugs
 --------------
 Currently when a Dynamics Nav instance becomes attached to a Client instance, it will refuse to restore the window (until the Client instance is disposed of) if it is minimized.